OpenTranslationBible/open-bible/en-GB/29.Joel/md/joel-02.md

 ## Joel 2:1

-> Blow a trumpet in Zion,
+> Sound the trumpet in Zion;
-> And sound an alarm on My holy mountain!
+> raise the alarm on my holy mountain.
 > Let all the inhabitants of the land tremble,
-> For the day of the Lord is coming;
+> for the day of the Lord is coming;
-> Indeed, it is near,
+> indeed, it is near—

 ## Joel 2:2

-> A day of darkness and gloom,
+> a day of darkness and gloom,
-> A day of clouds and thick darkness.
+> a day of clouds and thick darkness.
-> As dawn is spread over the mountains,
+> As dawn spreads over the mountains,
-> So there is a great and mighty people;
+> a great and mighty people arises;
-> There has never been anything like it,
+> there has never been anything like it,
-> Nor will there be again after it
+> nor will there be again for many generations.
-> To the years of many generations.

 ## Joel 2:3

-> A fire consumes before them,
+> Before them fire consumes,
-> And behind them a flame devours.
+> and behind them a flame devours.
-> The land is like the Garden of Eden before them,
+> The land before them is like the Garden of Eden,
-> But a desolate wilderness behind them,
+> but behind them a desolate wilderness
-> And nothing at all escapes them.
+> —nothing escapes them.

 ## Joel 2:4

-> Their appearance is like the appearance of horses;
+> Their appearance is like that of horses;
-> And like war horses, so they run.
+> they gallop like war horses.

 ## Joel 2:5

-> With a noise as of chariots
+> With a noise like chariots,
-> They leap about on the tops of the mountains,
+> they leap over the mountaintops,
-> Like the crackling of a flame of fire consuming the stubble,
+> like the crackling of a flame consuming stubble,
-> Like a mighty people drawn up for battle.
+> like a mighty army drawn up for battle.

 ## Joel 2:6

-> Before them the people are in anguish;
+> At their presence, nations are in anguish;
-> All faces turn pale.
+> every face turns pale.

 ## Joel 2:7

-> They run like warriors,
+> They charge like warriors,
-> They climb the wall like soldiers;
+> they scale walls like soldiers.
-> And each of them marches in line,
+> Each marches in line,
-> Nor do they lose their way.
+> not swerving from their path.

 ## Joel 2:8

-> They do not crowd each other,
+> They do not jostle each other;
-> Every warrior of them marches in his path;
+> each proceeds straight ahead.
-> When they burst through the defences,
+> They burst through defences
-> They do not break ranks.
+> without breaking ranks.

 ## Joel 2:9

 > They storm the city,
-> They run on the wall;
+> they run along the wall;
-> They climb into the houses,
+> they climb into the houses,
-> They enter through the windows like a thief.
+> entering through the windows like thieves.

 ## Joel 2:10

-> Before them the earth quakes,
+> Before them the earth shakes,
-> The heavens tremble,
+> the heavens tremble,
-> The sun and the moon become dark,
+> the sun and moon are darkened,
-> And the stars lose their brightness.
+> and the stars lose their brightness.

 ## Joel 2:11

-> The Lord utters His voice before His army;
+> The Lord thunders at the head of his army;
-> His camp is indeed very great,
+> his camp is exceedingly great,
-> For mighty is one who carries out His word.
+> for mighty is the one who executes his word.
-> The day of the Lord is indeed great and very awesome,
+> The day of the Lord is great and very awesome;
-> And who can endure it?
+> who can endure it?

 ## Joel 2:12

 > “Yet even now,” declares the Lord,
-> “Return to Me with all your heart,
+> “return to me with all your heart,
-> And with fasting, weeping, and mourning;
+> with fasting, weeping, and mourning.”

 ## Joel 2:13

-> And tear your heart and not merely your garments.”
+> Tear your heart and not your garments.
-> Now return to the Lord your God,
+> Return to the Lord your God,
-> For He is gracious and compassionate,
+> for he is gracious and compassionate,
-> Slow to anger, abounding in mercy
+> slow to anger and abounding in love,
-> And relenting of catastrophe.
+> and he relents from sending calamity.

 ## Joel 2:14

-> Who knows, He might turn and relent,
+> Who knows?
+He may turn and relent
-> And leave a blessing behind Him,
+> and leave a blessing behind
-> Even a grain offering and a drink offering
+> —a grain offering and a drink offering
-> For the Lord your God.
+> for the Lord your God.

 ## Joel 2:15

-> Blow a trumpet in Zion,
+> Sound the trumpet in Zion,
-> Consecrate a fast,
+> consecrate a fast,
-> Proclaim a solemn assembly,
+> call a sacred assembly.

 ## Joel 2:16

 > Gather the people,
-> Sanctify the congregation,
+> sanctify the congregation;
-> Assemble the elders,
+> assemble the elders,
-> Gather the children and the nursing infants.
+> gather the children and those nursing at the breast.
-> Have the groom come out of his room
+> Let the bridegroom leave his room
-> And the bride out of her bridal chamber.
+> and the bride her chamber.

 ## Joel 2:17

-> Let the priests, the Lord’s ministers,
+> Let the priests, who minister before the Lord,
-> Weep between the porch and the altar,
+> weep between the porch and the altar.
-> And let them say,
+> Let them say,
-> “Spare Your people, Lord,
+> “Spare your people, Lord.
-> And do not make Your inheritance a disgrace,
+> Do not make your inheritance a disgrace,
-> With the nations jeering at them.
+> a byword among the nations.
-> Why should those among the peoples say,
+> Why should they say among the peoples,
 > ‘Where is their God?’”

 ## Joel 2:18

-Then the Lord will be zealous for His land,
+Then the Lord was zealous for his land and had compassion on his people.
-And will have compassion for His people.

 ## Joel 2:19

-The Lord will answer and say to His people,
+The Lord replied to his people:

-> “Behold, I am going to send you grain, new wine, and oil,
+> “I am sending you grain, new wine, and oil,
-> And you will be satisfied in full with them;
+> enough to satisfy you fully;
-> And I will no longer make you a disgrace among the nations.
+> never again will I make you a disgrace among the nations.

 ## Joel 2:20

-> But I will remove the northern army far from you,
+> “I will drive the northern army far from you,
-> And I will drive it into a dry and desolate land,
+> pushing it into a dry and desolate land;
-> Its vanguard into the eastern sea,
+> its advance guard into the eastern sea
-> And its rear guard into the western sea.
+> and its rear guard into the western sea.
-> And its stench will ascend and its foul smell will come up,
+> Its stench will go up, its smell will rise.”
-> For it has done great things.”
+> Surely he has done great things!

 ## Joel 2:21

-> Do not fear, land;
+> Do not fear, land of Judah;
-> Shout for joy and rejoice,
+> be glad and rejoice,
-> For the Lord has done great things.
+> for the Lord has done great things!

 ## Joel 2:22

-> Do not fear, animals of the field,
+> Do not fear, you animals of the field,
-> For the pastures of the wilderness have turned green,
+> for the pastures of the wilderness are becoming green.
-> For the tree has produced its fruit,
+> The trees bear their fruit;
-> The fig tree and the vine have yielded in full.
+> the fig tree and the vine yield their riches.

 ## Joel 2:23

-> So shout for joy, you sons of Zion,
+> Be glad, people of Zion,
-> And rejoice in the Lord your God;
+> rejoice in the Lord your God,
-> For He has given you the early rain for your vindication,
+> for he has given you the early rains in his faithfulness.
-> And He has brought down for you the rain,
+> He sends you abundant showers,
-> The early and latter rain as before.
+> both the early and latter rains as before.

 ## Joel 2:24

-> The threshing floors will be full of grain,
+> The threshing floors will be filled with grain;
-> And the vats will overflow with new wine and oil.
+> the vats will overflow with new wine and oil.

 ## Joel 2:25

-> “Then I will compensate you for the years
+> “I will repay you for the years
-> That the swarming locust has eaten,
+> the locusts have eaten—the great locust,
-> The creeping locust, the stripping locust, and the gnawing locust—
+> the young locust, the other locusts, and the locust swarm
-> My great army which I sent among you.
+> —my great army that I sent among you.

 ## Joel 2:26

-> You will have plenty to eat and be satisfied,
+> You will have plenty to eat, until you are full,
-> And you will praise the name of the Lord your God,
+> and you will praise the name of the Lord your God,
-> Who has dealt wondrously with you;
+> who has worked wonders for you;
-> Then My people will never be put to shame.
+> never again will my people be put to shame.

 ## Joel 2:27

-> So you will know that I am in the midst of Israel,
+> Then you will know that I am in the midst of Israel,
-> And that I am the Lord your God
+> that I am the Lord your God,
-> And there is no other.
+> and there is no other;
-> And My people will never be put to shame.
+> never again will my people be put to shame.

 ## Joel 2:28

-> “It will come about after this
+> “And afterward,
-> That I will pour out My Spirit on all mankind;
+> I will pour out my Spirit on all people.
-> And your sons and daughters will prophesy,
+> Your sons and daughters will prophesy,
-> Your old men will have dreams,
+> your old men will dream dreams,
-> Your young men will see visions.
+> your young men will see visions.

 ## Joel 2:29

-> And even on the male and female servants
+> Even on my servants, both men and women,
-> I will pour out My Spirit in those days.
+> I will pour out my Spirit in those days.

 ## Joel 2:30

-> I will display wonders in the sky and on the earth,
+> I will show wonders in the heavens and on the earth,
-> Blood, fire, and columns of smoke.
+> blood and fire and columns of smoke.

 ## Joel 2:31

-> The sun will be turned into darkness,
+> The sun will be turned to darkness
-> And the moon into blood,
+> and the moon to blood
-> Before the great and awesome day of the Lord comes.
+> before the coming of the great and awesome day of the Lord.

 ## Joel 2:32

-> And it will come about that everyone who calls
+> And everyone who calls
-> On the name of the Lord will be saved;
+> on the name of the Lord will be saved;
-> For on Mount Zion and in Jerusalem
+> for on Mount Zion and in Jerusalem
-> There will be those who escape,
+> there will be deliverance,
-> Just as the Lord has said,
+> as the Lord has said,
-> Even among the survivors whom the Lord calls.
+> even among the survivors whom the Lord calls.